2i2c-org/infrastructure/docs/topic/internal-tooling.md

 We only pick up an allow listed set of metrics from each prometheus, with an allowlist of labels as well to prevent potential PII leaking and reduce [cardinality explosions](https://grafana.com/blog/2022/02/15/what-are-cardinality-spikes-and-why-do-they-matter/).
+In the future, we could also use [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) to collect other information that we want in an aggregated fashion.